I am Anja, and thank you for visiting!

-I am a German ex-transplant to Great Britain (and the United States, for a very brief period) and in middle age, remembered my roots and returned to the fold of the fatherland.
-My English was going down the drain, and I got asked a lot about good places to visit as I was the only one of my peers to go off with a backpack beyond my Twenties , and this blog was born out of a desire to stay literate in my beloved English language.
+I am a German ex-transplant to Great Britain (and the United States, for a very brief period).
+With advancing middle age, I remembered my roots and returned to the fold of the fatherland.
+My English was going down the drain, and I got asked a lot about good places to visit as I was the only one of my peers to go off with a backpack beyond my Twenties, and this blog was born out of a desire to stay literate in the English language.

 Suffering from homesickness as a child, I was not a born traveller – and growing up in the Eastern Block, your choices were somewhat limited.
 I did my first “big” trip only between university and my first job – fourteen days of backpacking in Thailand – I felt like I was conquering the world!
 And I still like that feeling of setting off, seeing new places, not necessarily keeping the comforts of home, but seeking out new places and experiences takes priority over luxury and holiday vibes.
 I tend to stay off the beaten track and look for little-visited places with history and culture that deserve more recognition, eat and buy local and not have a huge carbon footprint.